aderbalfarias/snippet/Random/TechnicalInterview.md

 Provide a level of indirection that abstracts the creation of families of related or dependent objects without directly specifying their concrete classes.
 The "factory" object has the responsibility for providing creation services for the entire platform family.
 Clients never create platform objects directly, they ask the factory to do that for them.

 #### [Singleton](https://github.com/AderbalFarias/snippet/blob/master/Design%20Patterns/Creational%20Patterns/Singleton.linq)
-Singleton is a **Creational Pattern** which makes the class of the single instance object responsible for creation, initialization, access, and enforcement.
+Singleton is a **Creational Pattern** which makes the ```class``` of the single instance object responsible for creation, initialization, access, and enforcement.
 Declare the instance as a private static data member.
 Provide a public static member function that encapsulates all initialization code, and provides access to the instance.<br>
 The Singleton pattern can be extended to support access to an application-specific number of instances.<br>
-The Singleton pattern ensures that a class has only one instance and provides a global point of access to that instance.
+The Singleton pattern ensures that a ```class``` has only one instance and provides a global point of access to that instance.
 It is named after the singleton set, which is defined to be a set containing one element.
 The office of the President of the United States is a Singleton.

 #### [Facade](https://github.com/AderbalFarias/snippet/blob/master/Design%20Patterns/Structural%20Patterns/Facade.linq)
 Facade is a **Structural Pattern** that hides the complexities of the system and provides an interface to the client using which the client can access the system.
-This pattern involves a single class which provides simplified methods required by client and delegates calls to methods of existing system classes.<br>
+This pattern involves a single ```class``` which provides simplified methods required by client and delegates calls to methods of existing system classes.<br>
 The facade pattern is appropriate when you have a complex system that you want to expose to clients in a simplified way, or you want to make an external communication layer over an existing system which is incompatible with the system.
 Facade deals with interfaces, not implementation.
 Its purpose is to hide internal complexity behind a single interface that appears simple on the outside.

 #### [Adapter](https://github.com/AderbalFarias/snippet/blob/master/Design%20Patterns/Structural%20Patterns/Adapter.linq)
-Adapter is a **Structural Pattern** which converts the interface of a class into another interface clients expect.
+Adapter is a **Structural Pattern** which converts the interface of a ```class``` into another interface clients expect.
 Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.<br>
-Suppose you have a Bird class with ```fly()```, and ```makeSound()``` methods.
-And also a ToyDuck class with ```squeak()``` method.
+Suppose you have a Bird ```class``` with ```fly()```, and ```makeSound()``` methods.
+And also a ToyDuck ```class``` with ```squeak()``` method.
 Let’s assume that you are short on ToyDuck objects and you would like to use Bird objects in their place.
 Birds have some similar functionality but implement a different interface, so we can't use them directly.
 So we will use adapter pattern.

 <hr>

 ### SOLID

 #### S - Single responsibility Principle
-**Definition**: The Single Responsibility Principle states that every module or class should have responsibility for a single part of the functionality provided by the software.<br>
+**Definition**: The Single Responsibility Principle states that every module or ```class``` should have responsibility for a single part of the functionality provided by the software.<br>
-**Example**: If we have two reasons to change a class, we have to split the functionality into two classes.
-Each class will handle only one responsibility lets say you have ```class Client``` which has register client and sends email functionalities, that is wrong, they should be splitted in two different classes (```class Client``` and ```class Email```) each one responsible for its own functionality.<br>
+**Example**: If we have two reasons to change a ```class```, we have to split the functionality into two classes.
+Each ```class``` will handle only one responsibility lets say you have ```class Client``` which has register client and sends email functionalities, that is wrong, they should be splitted in two different classes (```class Client``` and ```class Email```) each one responsible for its own functionality.<br>
-**Why**: If we put more than one functionality in one class then it introduces coupling between two functionalities.
+**Why**: If we put more than one functionality in one ```class``` then it introduces coupling between two functionalities.
 So, if we change one functionality there is a chance we broke coupled functionality, which requires another round of testing to avoid any bug in the production environment.
 It reduces bug fixes and testing time once an application goes into the maintenance phase.<br>
 **Benefits**:
 - Reduction in complexity of a code.
 A code is based on its functionality.
 A method holds logic for a single functionality or task.
 So, it reduces the code complexity.
 - Increased readability, extensibility, and maintenance.
 Each method has a single functionality so it is easy to read and maintain.